kwek20/Test/tutorials/1-hello-world.md

-## 1-hello-world.js  - Checking the Environment
+## 1-hello-world.js  - checking the environment

 This "hello world" example teaches how to get started by finding a node.
 Nodes run the IOTA Reference Implementation (IRI) software.
 They contain one view of a distributed ledger.